 As we mentioned earlier, the size of the credit spread fluctuates over time, influenced by the evolving level of perceived default risk.
-In Figure 3 above, we can see a spike in credit spreads - the green shaded area in the chart - in early 2020, when the Covid pandemic started to dominate attention and influence asset valuations.
+In Figure 3 above we can see a spike in credit spreads - the green shaded area in the chart - in early 2020, for example, when the Covid pandemic started to dominate attention and influence asset valuations.

 Remember, bond yields and prices are inversely correlated, so the rise in corporate bond yields at that time due to the higher credit spread saw bond prices fall.
 In a nutshell, the perceived risk of owning corporate bonds increased and prices moved accordingly.
-The higher spread saw the 'all in' yield from investment grade credit - the dark blue line on the chart - briefly rise above 4%, close to its highest level over the past five years.